Family Engagement Policy and School-Home Compact

 - Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-- Hold workshops connecting caregivers to tools and resources, such as AAP, math, literacy and science nights.
+- Hold workshops connecting caregivers to tools and resources, such as AAP, math and literacy.

 - Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through Principal Coffees.

-- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as AAP, math, literacy and science nights.
+- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as AAP, math, and literacy nights.

 - Provide ongoing access to resources in the school, such as Parent Liaisons.